 Recent Developments-Canadian operations.
-During fiscal 2016, revenue from our organic Canadian operations (excluding the Sumac acquisition) has decreased by approximately 54% compared to revenues generated in fiscal 2015.
-Lower crude oil prices over the last year have had a significant adverse impact on capital spending, particularly in the Canadian oil sands region, which in turn resulted in the decline in our revenue in Canada.
+During fiscal 2017 and fiscal 2016, revenue from our Canadian operations has decreased, year over year, by approximately 27% and 42% compared to revenues generated in fiscal 2016 and fiscal 2015, respectively.
+Lower crude oil prices over the last three years have had a significant adverse impact on capital spending, particularly in the Canadian oil sands region, which in turn resulted in the decline in our revenue in Canada.
 We believe that the revenue decline in our Canadian reporting unit is cyclical in nature and that our long term business model is sound.
 We cannot, however, provide any assurances regarding a recovery in the financial performance of our Canadian operations.

 During the three months ended September 30, 2015, we completed a restructuring of our Canadian operations in which we reduced approximately 34% of our Canadian workforce and closed two sales offices.
-The employee severance and office closure costs totaled \$578.
+The employee severance and office closure costs totaled approximately \$0.6 million.
 These spending reductions are intended to align the expected cost structure with future expected revenue levels.

-We consider the recent decline in our Canadian business to be an indicator of potential asset impairments in our Canadian reporting unit.
-The goodwill balance in the Canadian reporting unit at March 31, 2016 was \$36.7 million and the net intangible assets are \$25.9 million.
-Beginning in the second quarter of fiscal 2016, we began to perform quarterly goodwill and intangible asset impairment assessments of our organic Canadian operations utilizing the income approach, based on discounted future cash flows, which were derived from internal forecasts and economic expectations, and the market approach, based on market multiples of guideline public companies.
-Based on the results of our quarterly goodwill impairment assessment, the estimated fair value of the organic Canadian reporting unit exceeded the carrying value.
-As such, there was no impairment of our Canadian reporting unit's goodwill or intangible assets during fiscal 2016.
+We consider the decline in our Canadian business to be an indicator of potential asset impairments in our Canadian reporting units.
+The goodwill balance in the Canadian reporting units at March 31, 2017 was \$43.4 million and the net intangible assets are \$23.8 million.
+Beginning in the second quarter of fiscal 2016, we began to perform quarterly goodwill and intangible asset impairment assessments of our Canadian operations utilizing the income approach, based on discounted future cash flows, which were derived from internal forecasts and economic expectations, and the market approach, based on market multiples of guideline public companies.
+Based on the results of our quarterly goodwill impairment assessment, the estimated fair value of the Canadian reporting unit exceeded the carrying value.
+As such, there was no impairment of our Canadian reporting unit's goodwill or intangible assets during fiscal 2017.
 We will continue to monitor our Canadian reporting unit's goodwill and intangible asset valuations and test for potential impairments until the overall market conditions in such region improve.